Strengthening the response to domestic violence in Armenia

-- Using a rights-based approach, trained service providers and facilitators will invite women and girls to participate in weekly small group sessions at each location.
+- The creation of a support group network of 100 women and girls at four regional crisis centers across Armenia.
+Here trained service providers and facilitators will invite women and girls to participate in weekly small group sessions at each location.

-We hope to improve the capacity of Armenian CSOs to advocate on the implementation of the Istanbul convention, to increase their participation in democratic processes, and bring forward the voices of women victims of domestic violence in policy-making.
+All in all, we hope to improve the capacity of Armenian CSO’s to advocate on the implementation of the Istanbul convention, to increase their participation in democratic processes, and bring forward the voices of women victims of domestic violence in policy-making.

 - Funder: Calouste Gulbenkian Foundation